quissuiven/nuswhispers-project/README.md

 ### Folder Structure
   - '1.
 Text Analysis' contains all the files required to acquire, clean, analyze and visualize the text data
-    -  '1.
-Text Analysis/models' contains the NLP models used in the analysis
+    -  'models' contains the NLP models used in the analysis
-    -  '1.
-Text Analysis/src' contains the scripts used to scrape, analyze and visualize the data:
+    -  'src' contains the scripts used to scrape, analyze and visualize the data:
        > 'webscraping.py' scrapes 6 content variables from 44438 urls

        > 'Exploratory Analysis & Experimentation.ipynb' conducts data cleaning and preliminary analysis